mattkoco/Sisyphus/Forensics (DF)/Stego.md

   - tIME stores the time that the image was last changed
   - tRNS contains transparency information.
 For indexed images, it stores alpha channel values for one or more palette entries.
 For truecolor and grayscale images, it stores a single pixel value that is to be regarded as fully transparent
   - zTXt contains compressed text with the same limits as tEXt

+*** Aperisolve can solve most basic Stego challenges.
+Stego can be much harder then what you find on sites like PicoCTF - don't assume all stego challenges are freebies. ***